+100%-

 Post-infectious disease communities are uniting and demanding their illnesses be given equal footing.

 The $10 billion / 10-year Long COVID Moonshot to vastly increase funding for long COVID, ME/CFS, POTS, and post-Lyme Disease Syndrome is the most prominent example of this – you can support that effort now.
-The fight for post-infectious disease Center at the NIH suggests that a new era is coming.
+The fight for the post-infectious disease Center at the NIH suggests that a new era is coming.

 The wave is building.
 Post-infectious diseases can be ignored no longer.